jrsglobalpriv/Find-Jamaica/README.md

 # Find-Jamaica
-FindJamaica: An Web App that shows all the businesses of the country by category.
+FindJamaica: A GIS Web App that shows all the businesses of the country by category.
 Implemented using vanilla javascript and Google Maps API (reverse geocoding).